 Guan Yin: Buddhist symbol of compassion, Nelson Atkins Museum, Kansas City (photo by Ken Cohen)

-Cloud Forest Tie Guanyin 2017 Winter harvest.
-The tranquility of a tropical forest drifting in and out of the morning mist.
-Spring teas are like a young person, full of energy, leaving a strong first impression.
-Winter teas are mature, slow growing, and their influence is longer lasting.
+Cloud Forest Tie Guanyin.
+2021 Spring Harvest.
 This tea is grown according to the specifications of Master Zhang, who brought the first Tie Guanyin seeds from Fujian Province to Muzha, Taiwan during the late Qing Dynasty.
-I purchased this tea directly from his grandson.
+I purchased this tea directly from his great grandson.
 A direct link with generations of tea masters going all the way back to the dream and inspiration of Guan Yin.
-In Taiwan's National Oolong Contest, this tea artist won 1st, 2nd, and 3rd place for his various varieties of Tie Guanyin.
-This is a great price for the 2nd place winner (1st place is 3X the price!)
-150 grams $89
+Pure, grounding yet links the mind to spiritual realms.
+An elegant tea that will bring you to tranquil mountain-side tea fields drifting in and out of the mist.
+In Taiwan's National Tea Competition, this tea was one of the top three Tie Guanyins, 150 grams: $85

 Puerh Tea is generally compressed into a round "cake" or rectangular "brick," from which the leaves are easily removed for steeping using a butter knife.
 In ancient China compressed cakes were a necessity because of ease of transport.
 A pound of tea can fit into a large, bulky bag or compressed into a one inch thick cake, easily stacked one on the other.
 Compressed cakes or bricks have an additional advantage.
 The outside of the cake/brick interacts with the air around it-- oxidizing-- more than the interior.
 Different oxidation levels create differences in taste and aroma.
 Thus, when portions of the cake are broken and steeped, there is a richer and more layered sensual experience.